techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 ### Installing Heroku CLI

-In order to use Heroku, we need to have an account.
-So [sign up here](https://signup.heroku.com/) and follow all instructions provided on the website.
+In order to use Heroku, you need to have an account.
+So, go to the [sign up page](https://signup.heroku.com/) and follow all instructions provided there.

-Once an account has been created, we're going to need to install the command line interface (CLI).
-Each operating system has a different method of installing Heroku CLI.
-So below is a list of the commands used to install this:
+Once your account has been created, you're going to need to install the Command Line Interface (CLI).
+Each operating system has a different method of installing the Heroku CLI.
+So, below is a list of the commands used to install this:

 * on MacOS: `brew install heroku/brew/heroku`
 * on Ubuntu Snap: `sudo snap install heroku --classic`